e9x/krunker.zip/docs/quick-start.md

 ## Install the userscript

 The latest version of Sketch can be found at https://sketch.sys32.dev/stable/sketch.user.js.
 Clicking this link will prompt you to install the userscript.

+# Usage

+1. Open Krunker Settings
+2. Click the tab with the name ✏️